tengaungato/Dynamic-Scheduler/README.md

 # Dynamic-Scheduler

-A task scheduling app capable of quickly adapting to unexpected events.
-Developed primarily for personal use, so no guarantees.
+A scheduling app capable of quickly adapting to unexpected events.
+Developed for personal use, so it is not guaranteed that it will work on your device.
+Use it at your own risk.